 I was intrigued by a discussion within a group on Linkedin this week.
 A therapist asked if the group thought that publicly displaying a counsellor’s image was “tacky or useful“?

 Initially – the consensus was a little uncertain among the primarily US based group members, but gradually, as so often happens once a discussion unfolds the position became more clear.

+From the moment I began planning my business, I knew I was comfortable sharing my less than George Clooney looks; in fact, I was determined I would show people!
 You see, my view was that I wanted to give people who are looking at engaging a counsellor – and who came across my details – the opportunity to allow an initial cognitive process to be explored – and with that – some judgement would be likely too!

 Both these perspectives (and others) are relevant and important to many in deciding whether to put our trust in – and take that leap of faith for what is often seen as highly sensitive in nature.

 Of course, the disadvantage may be that if you look at my image and it does remind you of something less pleasant in experience or re-cognition, then that may get in the way of what may become a fruitful collaboration.